BartOtten/routex/EXTENSION_SUMMARIES.md

 Routex relies on extensions to provide features.
 Each extension provides a single feature and should minimize hard dependencies on other extensions.
 Instead, Routex advises to make use of `Routex.Attrs` to share attributes;
-allowing extensions to work together whithout being coupled.
+allowing extensions to work together without being coupled.

 The documentation of each extension lists any provided or required `Routex.Attrs`.